1300 307 576 Call now Request a callback

 The Australian Standards 3660.2 recommends a termite inspection carried out by a fully qualified, trained and competent timber pest inspector at least on an annual basis (and in some cases more frequent) depending on your risk of termites.
 These are essential for early detection of termite activity.

 Designed to scientifically minimise subterranean termite colonies, termite baiting stations exploit termite biology and behaviour.
 Worker termites take and transfer the bait throughout the nest, tackling termites at the source.
-Unobtrusive above-ground and in-ground bait stations provide continual protection without causing damage to your property.
+Unobtrusive above-ground and in-ground bait stations provide ongoing termite management without causing damage to your property.

 Used exclusively for drywood termites, termite fumigation involves preparing and tenting your property and filling the tent with fumigant to treat the infestation.